FrightenedFox/fox-features/Android/LineageOS_Magisk.md

 ### Making SafetyNet work

 To chek if the phone is ready download [YASNAC - Yet ANother SafetyNet Attestation Chacker](https://github.com/RikkaW/YASNAC) (should be available in PlayStore).
+For PlayIntegrity check install Play Integrity API Checker.

 _Some steps may have been lost, but those are 100% necessary..._
 1. Install Systemless Host Magisk Module
 2. Install [Universal SafetyNet Fix](https://github.com/kdrag0n/safetynet-fix) Magisk Module or its [modification by Displax](https://github.com/Displax/safetynet-fix/) (the first one doesn't work for me).
+3. Since November 2023 Play Integrity feature doesn't work (YASNAC doesn't detect this), so [PlayIntegrityFix](https://github.com/chiteroman/PlayIntegrityFix) should be installed too.
-3. Activate Zygisk (Zygote on Magisk) and add the following apps there:
+4. Activate Zygisk (Zygote on Magisk) and add the following apps there:
     - Google Play Store
     - Google Services Framework
     - Google Wallet